chaipakonMan/RandomNumberGenerator/README.md

 # RandomNumberGenerator
 A fun random number generator using speech recognition

  Dependencies:
-speech_recognition, to help with speech to text pyttsx3, to deal with text to speech random, to do the actual RNG

- Dependencies:
  * speech_recognition, to help with speech to text
  * pyttsx3, to deal with text to speech